sg-crest A Singapore Government Agency Website

 During the pandemic, Avenir has had a steady stream of jobs.
 The company did not stop work during COVID-19, as they were classified as essential services.
 However, their business still underwent a period of uncertainty as demand fluctuated drastically throughout the year.

 Alan highlights what worked in their favour however was a unique market supply and demand forces at play.
 “When the aviation industry was down, chip figures went up because demand went up from the healthcare equipment that uses them.
 When chipmakers were not moving anything, aviation went up because aircraft engines needed repairing even as they were being parked in various deserts like in Arizona.”
-That helped Avenir retain employment of all their staff.
+That helped Avenir retain the employment of all their staff.

 Industry experts say it is the technology and systems that logistics companies invest in that will set them apart from the rest.
 In Avenir’s case, it has meant building the necessary systems to suit their needs like humidity, temperature control, shock sensitivity and many other such requirements.